From $72K to $118K in 4 Weeks: The Forecast System That Prevented Cash Chaos

 Same average revenue.
 Completely different cash experience.

-The pattern from watching others break at $95K: Cash volatility hits when deal size grows without forecasting systems.
-Revenue swings ±20-30% month to month.
-Some months are flush with cash, others are scrambling for payroll.
+The pattern from watching others break at $95K: cash volatility hits when deal size grows without forecasting systems.
+Revenue swings ±20–30% month to month—some months are flush with cash, others are a scramble to cover payroll.

 Early warning signs: